Indicia-Team/indicia-docs/site-building/iform/prebuilt-forms/dynamic-elasticsearch.rst

 on the warehouse, then follow the instructions at :doc:`../../../developing/rest-web-services/elasticsearch`.

 The settings can be entered onto the Indicia configuration settings page for site-wide settings, or overridden in the settings on the Edit tab of individual Elasticsearch outputs pages.
+Where a page needs to access more than one Elasticsearch endpoint (e.g. to include data from both the occurrences and samples indexes) you can set the default one at the site level, then override this using the "Alternative endpoints" and `@endpoint` option for the `[source]` control.

 It would be beneficial to have a basic understanding of the Elasticsearch Query API before proceeding.